 Figure 23.Efficiency vs threshold averaged over all nonirrradiated modules.
-The solid line represents data taken at the nominal detector bias voltage of 150 V, the lower and higher s-curves are from 100 and 250 V, respectively.
+The solid line represents data taken with a detector bias voltage on the power supply of 150 V, the lower and higher s-curves are from 100 and 250 V, respectively.

 Figure 24.
 Efficiency vs threshold averaged over both irrradiated modules.
-The solid line represents data taken with a detector bias voltage of 350 V, the lower and higher s-curves are from 300 V and 450 V respectively.
+The solid line represents data taken with a detector bias voltage on the powe supply of 350 V, the lower and higher s-curves are from 300 V and 450 V respectively.